jduffield65/coppafish/docs/run_code.md

 [removed](config_setup.md#using-a-subset-of-the-raw-data).

 ## Re-run section
-If at any stage, a section of the pipeline needs re-running, then the relevant *NotebookPage* must first be [removed](notebook.md#deleting-a-notebookpage) from the Notebook before the configuration file parameters for that section can be [altered](notebook.md#configuration-file).
+If at any stage, if a section of the pipeline needs re-running, then the relevant *NotebookPage* must first be [removed](notebook.md#deleting-a-notebookpage) from the Notebook, before the configuration file parameters for that section can be [altered](notebook.md#configuration-file).

 ??? example "Re-run `register_initial`"